-• If you don't need the MONITOR OUTPUT on stage, you can expand the wet/dry/wet setup to a four-cable wet/dry/dry/wet setup.
+If you don't need the MONITOR OUTPUT on stage, you can expand the wet/dry/wet setup to a four-cable wet/dry/dry/wet setup.
 Activate "Monitor Stereo" and MONITOR and DIRECT OUTPUT are combined to form a new stereo sum.
+At the PROFILER Stage the MONITOR OUTPUT is stereo by default.
 Then select the Output Source "Mod Stereo" for the MONITOR OUTPUT, which contains everything apart from the effects in the DLY and REV modules.
 Now, you can send two stereo sums to the front mixing desk, where the delay and reverb signals are separated from the non-reverberant effects (X and MOD).